Hootan Shakiba: 2022: Party and Conjugal Visit

-On July 31, 2021, it was announced that Shakiba will star in Omid Shams feature debut romance drama Conjugal Visit (2022) alongside Parinaz Izadyar.
-The film screened for the first time at the Main Competition of 40th Fajr Film Festival.
+On 31 July 2021, it was announced that Shakiba will star in Omid Shams feature debut romance drama Conjugal Visit (2022) alongside Parinaz Izadyar.
+The film was screened for the first time at the Main Competition of 40th Fajr Film Festival.

-One day before the closing ceremony and award presentation, the Fajr Film Festival announced that they will not give the Crystal Simorgh for Audience Choice of Best Film this year.
+One day before the closing ceremony and award presentation, the Fajr Film Festival announced that they would not give the Crystal Simorgh for Audience Choice of Best Film this year.

 By that time, the analysis of the sales of 22 films in the competition section of the 40th Fajr Film Festival showed that Conjugal Visit was the best-selling film of the festival with 818 million tomans, and in a shoulder-to-shoulder competition with 4 million tomans more than Mohammad Hossein Mahdavian's The Loser Man (2022).

-Conjugal Visit had the first place on the voting section on the last ten days of the festival. on February 10, 2022, when The nominees for the 40th Fajr Film Festival were announced at a press conference, everyone was shocked that the film had only two nominations for Best Supporting Actor and Best First Film. this was the biggest snub of the festival.
+Conjugal Visit had the first place in the voting section on the last ten days of the festival.
+On 10 February 2022, when The nominees for the 40th Fajr Film Festival were announced at a press conference, everyone was shocked that the film had only two nominations for Best Supporting Actor and Best First Film. this was the biggest snub of the festival.

-The film was named by Film Emrooz the second best film of the festival, it was also named the best film of the festival by Cinematicket and Salamcinema users.
+The film was named by Film Emrooz the second-best film of the festival, It was also named the best film of the festival by Cinematicket and Salamcinema users.

-The acting and direction was highly praised by the critics. at the eighth Urban International Film Festival, Shakiba was nominated for Best Actor Award. at the festival, the film won the award for Best Film, shared with Majid Majidi's critically acclaimed Sun Children.
+The acting and direction were highly praised by the critics. at the eighth Urban International Film Festival, Shakiba was nominated for the Best Actor Award. at the festival, the film won the award for Best Film, shared with Majid Majidi's critically acclaimed Sun Children.

-He played as Farhad, an English Teacher who is in prison for some reasons and has fell in love with his inmate's daughter Parvaneh.
+He played Farhad, an English Teacher who is in prison for some reason and has fallen in love with his inmate's daughter Parvaneh.

-On March 10, it was announced that he will be doing the voice acting of two characters in Iraj Tahmasb's talk show Party (2022). the first episode was released on 22 March.
+On 10 March, it was announced that he will be doing the voice acting of two characters in Iraj Tahmasb's talk show Party (2022).
+The first episode was released on 22 March.

-Among the two characters (Shabash and Bacheh), Bacheh became so popular among the people.
+Among the two characters (Shabash and Bacheh), Bacheh became popular among the people.
 Most of the time, Bacheh is seen in a state of anger and fights and argues with people over various issues.
 Because of his job (flower seller), he is very sensitive to his flowers and gets angry if someone is careless about his flowers or talks to him in a bad tone.
 He uses rude and nasty words during fights and anger, and according to himself, he enjoys this work.
 The child has a foul-mouthed and obscene personality.
-However, the child has a sheltered and kind personality so that if he feels intimacy and friendship with someone, he will talk to him in a calm and pleading tone.
-His famous phrase "not your business honey" became so popular in Iran.
+However, the child has a sheltered and kind personality so if he feels intimacy and friendship with someone, he will talk to him in a calm and pleading tone.
+His famous phrase "not your business honey" became very popular in Iran.